Based on search terms used to find the blog:

 If you stall in the middle of a junction (i.e. when turning right), the risk of inconveniencing others and causing a dangerous hold-up increases dramatically.
 It is possible to recover completely from this and come out of it with only a driver fault (and maybe not even one of those), but a serious or dangerous fault is also possible.

-Much also depends on how you deal with it.
+Much depends on how you deal with it.
+Stay calm, and make sure you get going again quickly and safely.

 Will I fail if I stall twice?

-It depends on how and where you do it.
-The short answer is no. However, stalling is a control issue, and you’re being assessed on how you control the car as part of your driving test.
+As I said above, it depends on how and where you do it.
+The short answer is no, not automatically.
+However, stalling is a control issue, and you’re being assessed on how you control the car as part of your driving test.
 Any stall is bad and should be avoided, but if it happens just deal with it as I’ve explained elsewhere in this article and keep your fingers crossed.

 If you stall, you can’t undo the fact that you’ve done it.
-But you can prevent it snowballing into other faults.
+But you can prevent it snowballing into other faults or further stalls.

-If you stall more than a couple of times in the same situation – when moving off, for example – then you really can’t control the car and are probably chasing down a fail.
+If you repeatedly stall in the same situation – when moving off, for example – then you really can’t control the car and are probably chasing down a fail.
 You can’t blame nerves – the examiner is marking you on what he or she sees.
-As I say, avoid stalling.
+As I say, avoid stalling – but deal with it properly if it happens.

-If you stall more than a couple of times, but it’s in different circumstances – let’s say once in a queue of traffic, once during a manoeuvre, and once right at the start of the test – you just need to keep your fingers crossed and not let it worry you.
+If you stall several times in different circumstances – let’s say once in a queue of traffic, once during a manoeuvre, and once right at the start of the test –you just need to keep your fingers crossed and not let it worry you.
+You might legitimately blame it on nerves in this case, and the examiner may interpret it that way, too.

 I keep stalling on lessons and my test is next week

-If stalling is a problem on your lessons, you aren’t ready for your test.
+If stalling is normally a problem on your lessons, you simply aren’t ready for your test.
 You need to sort the problem out and not look for ways of “getting away” with it.
-You should take your test when you are properly ready for it, not just because you want to.
+You should take your test when you are properly trained, not just because you want to.

 What should I do if I stall?

-Your priorities are NOT to automatically put the handbrake on and get it into neutral.
-Sometimes, that’s what you will have to do – but other times it will make the situation much worse by causing delay (if you cause a hold up, that’s far more serious on test than a simple stall that you quickly and safely deal with).
-You have to decide at the time.
+Your priorities are NOT to automatically stamp on the footbrake, put the handbrake on, and get it into neutral.
+Sometimes, that’s what you will have to do – but other times it will just make the situation worse by causing a delay in getting going again.
+Remember that if you cause a hold up, that’s far more serious on test than a simple stall that you quickly and safely deal with.
+You have to decide at the time which is the best way to deal with it.

 Do I need to use the handbrake if I stall?